antdevelopment1/portfolio/README.md

-# April Copes | Fullstack JavaScript Developer | Portfolio Website
+# April Copes | Portfolio Website
 ## [Live Website](http://aprilcopes.com)
 ---

 ## What Is This Project About
-This website portfolio displays several projects I have built and contributed to recently.
+This website portfolio displays several projects I have built and contributed to most recently.

 ## Languages used
 * HTML